hucancode/vulkan-c3/lib/vulkan.c3l/README.md

   * Enum values are renamed as follows: `VK_ENUM_VALUE` -> `vk::ENUM_VALUE`
 * Vulkan flags are converted to `bitstruct` and renamed as follows: `VkFlagName` -> `vk::FlagName`
 * All string equivalents (e.g. `char *`) are converted to `ZString`
 * All functions that handle error by returning `VkResult` is now converted to using C3's `fault` system.
-For example `VkResult vkCreateInstance(const VkInstanceCreateInfo* pCreateInfo, const VkAllocationCallbacks* pAllocator, VkInstance* pInstance)` is converted to `fn void! createInstance(InstanceCreateInfo* pCreateInfo, AllocationCallbacks* pAllocator, Instance* pInstance)`
+For example `VkResult vkBeginCommandBuffer(VkCommandBuffer commandBuffer, const VkCommandBufferBeginInfo* pBeginInfo)` is converted to `fn void? beginCommandBuffer(CommandBuffer commandBuffer, CommandBufferBeginInfo* pBeginInfo)`
 * All functions that supposed to extract an array values are converted to return a `slice` instead.
-For example `VkResult VkEnumerateInstanceExtensionProperties(char* pLayerName, int* count, VkExtensionProperties* properties)` is converted to `fn ExtensionProperties[]! enumerateInstanceExtensionProperties(ZString pLayerName)`
+For example `VkResult VkEnumerateInstanceExtensionProperties(char* pLayerName, int* count, VkExtensionProperties* properties)` is converted to `fn ExtensionProperties[]? enumerateInstanceExtensionProperties(ZString pLayerName)`
+* All functions that supposed to return a value now return that value and not take the output in function argument in the form of pointer.
+For example `VkResult vkCreateInstance(const VkInstanceCreateInfo* pCreateInfo, const VkAllocationCallbacks* pAllocator, VkInstance* pInstance)` is converted to `fn Instance? createInstance(InstanceCreateInfo* pCreateInfo, AllocationCallbacks* pAllocator = null)`

 ## Error Handling